keybase/python-twofish/README.rst

 All values must be binary strings (``str`` on Python 2, ``bytes`` on Python 3)

 **[WARNING]** this should be used in a senseful cipher mode, like CTR or CBC.
-If you don't know what this mean, you should probably usa a higher level library.
+If you don't know what this mean, you should probably use a higher level library.

 Example
 -------